neptuo/com.neptuo/src/Neptuo.WebSite/App_Data/Blog/building-processing-pipeline-with-behaviors.md

 {  }
 ```

-Add a supported HTTP method, in this case a GET.
+Adding a supported HTTP method, in this case a GET, and target URL.

 ```C#
 [Url("~/api/products")]